 Once your offer has been accepted, a notaire must be appointed to take care of the legal process.
-The buyer can choose his own notaire and the seller may have his own too but the buyer pays the notaire’s fees.
+The buyer can choose their own notaire and the seller may have his own too, but the buyer pays the notaire’s fees.
 Note that where two notaires are involved, the fees are no greater; they are shared by the two notaires in this case.
 You can find out more about these costs in our dedicated article on the role of notaires.

 If you’re going to purchase in France soon but still have questions, make sure you get your tickets to Your Overseas Home.
 It’s the property show intended specifically for serious buyers, with expert exhibitors on hand to answer your queries.

 The notaire will draw up the compromis de vente after obtaining all personal information from both parties, the diagnostic reports and if applicable, a list of furniture.
 This is signed by both parties.
 You do not have to be present in France for this; the notaire can prepare a “procuration”, power of attorney, to enable him to sign on your behalf.
 The ten day cooling off period then starts.
 If the buyer does not pull out of the sale, he must pay normally 10% deposit which is kept in the notaire’s client account.
 After the ten day period is over, the buyer would forfeit this deposit if he pulled out of the sale.

 There are usually three months between the compromis de vente and signing the sales act, so it’s important to get to this point relatively quickly.
 You can often cut the timescale down if you’re a cash buyer or your notaire is quite speedy.